Frequently Asked Questions

 In addition to its own vaccines, IVI assists vaccine developers around the world with pre-clinical and clinical vaccine development.

-Learn more about IVI’s disease areas here.
+Learn more about IVI’s areas of research.

-About Vaccines
+About vaccines

 Vaccines train the body’s immune system to recognize and fight pathogens like viruses and bacteria.